PhilippMundhenk/philippmundhenk.github.io/_posts/2020-11-03-tradfri-motion-sensor.md

           {% endif %}
 ```

-Since Home Assistant does not allow us to directly set the state of the sensor, which is generally a good idea, we need to use an input_boolean instead.
+Since HA does not allow us to directly set the state of the sensor, which is generally a good idea, we need to use an input_boolean instead.
 It would be possible to set the sensor values via a [Python script](https://github.com/rodpayne/home-assistant/blob/master/python_scripts/set_state.py), but I try to avoid third-party plugins, if I can.
-Maintenance can be an issue, especially with fast-moving software like Home Assistant.
+Maintenance can be an issue, especially with fast-moving software like HA.

 I declare an input_boolean, which in turn is wrapped around by a binary_sensor, the "virtual" motion sensor.
 Technically, the input_boolean is enough for everything we do here.
 However, declaring a binary_sensor allows us to easily look and act like a motion sensor, when changing the device class the customizations: